urbanwildlifeinstitute/UWIN_tutorials/README.md

 # UWIN_tutorial guide

 Thanks for your interest in the Urban Wildlife Information Network R workshops!
 Below is a guide on contributing new tutorials.
-For more details on tutorial, examine the tutoral folders and `.md` files.
+For more details on each tutorial, examine the tutoral folder's `.md` file.
 Feel free to contact krivera@lpzoo.org if you have any questions.

 # Guide to contributing tutorials